 e) Have proven community commitment.

-The Scholarships will be awarded without regard to gender, ethnic background, creed or age.
+The financial aid positions will be awarded without regard to gender, ethnic background, creed or age.
 Family association with Freemasonry is not a criterion for the award of a scholarship.
 However, Freemasons have a tradition of caring for their community and will assist those who contribute back to the community.

 How to Apply: Application forms are available only on the Freemasons website.

-However, if the scholarship is managed by Universities NZ or another department of the University an External Website link will appear below and application instructions will be available through that link.
+However, if The grant is managed by Universities NZ or another department of the University an External Website link will appear below and application instructions will be available through that link.